griffinsteffy19/amrap-calc/docs/ARCHITECTURE.md

 ## Current Architecture

 ### Overview
-The AMRAP Calculator is currently implemented as a monolithic Streamlit application with some logical separation already in place:
+The Functional Performance Calculator is currently implemented as a monolithic Streamlit application with some logical separation already in place:

 ```
 src/